Teenage Kicks

-The single was not included upon the original May 1979 release of the band's debut album The Undertones; however, the October 1979 re-release of this debut album included both "Teenage Kicks" and the Undertones' second single, "Get Over You".
+The single was not included upon the original May 1979 release of the band's debut album The Undertones.
+The October 1979 re-release of this debut album included both "Teenage Kicks" and the Undertones' second single, "Get Over You".

 Influential BBC Radio 1 DJ John Peel is known to have repeatedly stated "Teenage Kicks" to be his all-time favourite song, from 1978 until his death in 2004.
 When he first played the song on his show on 25 September, he played the song twice (something he had never previously done).
-Peel also specifically requested sections of the lyrics of the song be engraved upon his tombstone.
+Peel also requested sections of the lyrics of the song be engraved upon his tombstone.